 For low-income residents of Oakland neighborhoods like Fruitvale and Elmhurst Park, Internet Essentials will likely be the best option.

-Comcast Internet Essentials offers a range of great features compared to most low-income plans on the market, but let’s drill into internet speeds first.
+Comcast Internet Essentials offers a range of solid features compared to most low-income plans on the market, but let’s drill into internet speeds first.

 When it comes to internet speed, you should understand that there are two speeds you need to pay attention to: upload and download.
 Upload speeds are a measure of how long it will take for you to put something on the internet (like your voice and image on a Zoom call).
 Download speeds are a measure of how long it will take to get it from the internet to your device (watching a YouTube video).

 Internet Essentials gives you access to up to 50 Mbps download and 5 Mbps upload.
 Those speeds are good, especially for a low-income plan, but you might run into some turbulence when it comes to upload speeds.
 If you work remotely or your child goes to school online, Zoom uses a minimum of about one or two Mbps to upload video.
-If others are using the internet in your home to call on Zoom or otherwise, that connection could suffer.
+If others are using the internet in your home to call on Zoom or otherwise, that connection could suffer — especially over Wi-Fi.

 But despite this, you’ll never have to deal with credit checks, contracts, or cancellation fees on this plan — which could be a huge upside for low-income individuals who need an internet connection.